affidavit for support immigration affidavit for support immigration

 Who Needs to File an Affidavit?

-Sponsors must file an affidavit of support on behalf of each immigrant they intend to support.
-U.S. citizens, lawful permanent residents, and even certain employers can serve as sponsors.
-Applicants for family-sponsored and employment-based green cards typically require this document.
-For sponsors, it isn’t only a commitment; it’s a legal obligation, and they must be at least 18 years old and a resident of the U.S.
+Sponsors of an immigrant should provide an affidavit of support for each.
+Sponsors include U.S. citizens, lawful permanent residents, and even employers in some instances.
+Family-sponsored and employment-based green card Applicants will usually require this document.
+To the sponsor, this isn’t just a commitment but also a binding contract, and they must be at least 18 years of age and also a resident of the U.S.

 Financial Requirements

-The affidavit of support mandates sponsors to demonstrate a minimum income level, set by the U.S. Department of Health and Human Services (HHS).
-The sponsor’s income must meet or exceed 125% of the federal poverty guidelines, significantly higher for military sponsors, who must meet 100%.
+The affidavit of support mandates sponsors to demonstrate a minimum income level set by the U.S. Department of Health and Human Services (HHS).
+The sponsor’s income must exceed 125% of the federal poverty guidelines, which is significantly higher for military sponsors, who must meet 100%.

 Preparing the Affidavit